Longford River: Water features

 At Hampton Court, the dominating feature of the grounds is the landscaping scheme constructed for the new palace by Sir Christopher Wren.
 There is a water-bounded semicircular parterre, the length of the east front.
 Three avenues radiate in crow's foot pattern into Hampton Court Park.
 The central avenue contains the great canal, known as the Long Water, excavated during the reign of Charles II, in 1662.
 The design, radical at the time, is influenced by Versailles, and was laid out by pupils of André Le Nôtre, Louis XIV's landscape gardener.
 At the eastern end of the Long Water is the Golden Jubilee Fountain.
 This was opened in November 2002 by Queen Elizabeth II, and features five jets, the largest of which rises to a height of 98 ft.

 Water quality

 The Environment Agency measure the water quality of the river systems in England.
 Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
 There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.
 Chemical status, which compares the concentrations of various chemicals against known safe concentrations, is rated good or fail.

 The water quality of the Longford River was as follows in 2019.

-Like many rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDE) and perfluorooctane sulphonate (PFOS), neither of which had previously been included in the assessment.
+Like most rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDE) and perfluorooctane sulphonate (PFOS), neither of which had previously been included in the assessment.